INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will give an example of a typical predictive modeling pipeline developed using tabular data.
-We will present this pipeline in a progressive way.
-First, we will make an analysis of the dataset used.
-Then, we will train our first pipeline with a subset of the dataset.
-Subsequently, we will make our pipeline more complex to use all available type of data (i.e. numerical and categorical data).
-Finally, we will show how to tune the pipeline parameters.
+This module will go into details regarding algorithms that are combining several models together, also called ensemble of models.
+We will present two families of such technique: (i) based on bootstrapping and (ii) based on boosting.
+We will present bagging and random forest that belong to the former strategy and AdaBoost and gradient boosting decision tree that belong to the later strategy.
+Finally, we will go into details regarding the hyperparameters allowing to tune these models and compare them between models.

 ## Before getting started